sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 This tool is the graphical area at the top of the Content Dashboard page.
 The chart on this area represents the total number of assets for the combination of categories in the global Vocabularies you select.
 This chart takes into account:

 - Web content articles exclusively, across all Sites and Asset Libraries.
-- Content you have access to.
+- Content you have access.
 - The existing [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
 - A maximum of two global Vocabularies (for the *x* and *y* axes.)